JWST/MIRI unveils the stellar component of the GN20 dusty galaxy overdensity at $z$=4.05: Results and discussion

-Since the launch of the JWST, several studies have used the spatial resolution and sensitivity of its cameras to analyse the size evolution up to $z$\,\simi8 for different samples of observed (e.g., CEERS, \citealt{Gomez-Guijarro+23,Ormerod+23,Ward+23}; ALMA-HUDF, \citealt{Boogaard+23}) and simulated galaxies \citep{Costantin+23_TNG}.
+Since the launch of the JWST, several studies have used the spatial resolution and sensitivity of its cameras to analyse the size evolution up to $z$\,\simi8 for different samples of observed (e.g. CEERS, \citealt{Gomez-Guijarro+23,Ormerod+24,Ward+24}; ALMA-HUDF, \citealt{Boogaard+24}) and simulated galaxies \citep{Costantin+23_TNG}.
 These works have found that, at higher redshifts, galaxies tend to be more compact, regardless of their stellar mass or the wavelength range studied.
-Figure~\ref{fig:z_evol} (left panel) displays the size-evolution of ALMA-selected sources from the Hubble Ultra Deep Field (HUDF) observed with MIRI/F560W \citep{Boogaard+23}.
-It is clear that the DSFGs from our sample, at $z$\,\simi4.05, show effective radii up to two times larger than the expected value.
-In fact, their sizes are compatible with CEERS galaxies at $z$\,\simi1\,$-$\,3 \citep{Ormerod+23}.
-Regarding the S\'ersic index, our results are within the range of values shown in the ALMA-selected sample ($n$\,\simi0.4\,$-$\,6), that do not show any evolution with redshift.
-However, we do not observe any clear trend with the stellar mass.
-The fact that, in general, our DSFGs display larger sizes than field galaxies at similar redshift can be understood as a rapid growth due to their presence in an overdense region.
-Galaxies in proto-clusters have been found to evolve rapidly, with SFR/M$_\mathrm{halo}$ larger than field galaxies \citep{Bai+09,Webb+13,Popesso+15}.
-This enhanced SFR, linked to a larger and faster gas infall, accelerates the gas consumption of these galaxies anticipating their quiescent state.
-In fact, larger fractions of quenching galaxies have been found at high-mass and high-density environments \citep{Liu+21}.
-In this context, GN20 and GN20.2a can be interpreted as starbursting LTGs that are rapidly growing in mass and size while GN20.2b, which resembles a more evolved ETG, is undergoing a "rejuvenization" process likely linked to a recent accretion of gas that would have triggered the star-formation again.
+Figure~\ref{fig:z_evol} (left panel) displays the size-evolution of ALMA-selected sources from the Hubble Ultra Deep Field (HUDF) observed with MIRI/F560W \citep{Boogaard+24}.
+It is clear that the DSFGs from our sample, at $z$\,\simi4.05, show effective radii up to two times larger than those derived for the HUDF sources at similar redshift.
+In fact, their sizes are compatible with CEERS galaxies at $z$\,\simi1\,$-$\,3 \citep{Ormerod+24}.
+Regarding the S\'ersic index, our results are within the range of values shown in the ALMA-selected sample ($n$\,\simi0.4\,$-$\,6) that do not show any evolution with redshift.
+However, we have not observed any clear trend with the stellar mass.